public final class DataGrid extends DockableBar

 chart1.getDataGrid().setShowHeader(false);

-public void setShowHeader(boolean value)
+resetShowHeaderpublic void setShowHeader(boolean value)

 Gets or sets a value indicating the header of the columns should be visible or not.

-method shows or hides the series indicator displayed on the side of the data grid.
+The isShowMarkers method shows or hides the series indicator displayed on the side of the data grid.

-You may modify the color of the header using the setBackColorHeader
+You may modify the color of the header using the setBackColorHeader method.

 Hide the data grid header: